taicodotca/taico-website/_posts/2024-11-11-run-whiterabbitneo-locally.md

 ![Open WebUI](/img/posts/wrn-reverse-shell.jpg)

-## Next Up: Analayzing Your Environment and Asking for Red Team Code
+## Next Up: Analyzing Your Environment and Asking for Red Team Code

 At this point, we've looked through the various WhiteRabbitNeo models and variations that Bartowski has created, and we've chosen one.
 We've run it in Ollama, and we've accessed it through Open WebUI.
 Theoretically, we can now ask it for red team code and for help in analyzing your environment--your infrastructure, servers, applications, and so on.